This post may contain affiliate links. Please read our disclosure policy.

 Sarah’s Notes

-- If you use baby pickles, even if they cook along time, they will stay crunchy and delicious.
+- If you use baby pickles, even if they cook a long time, they will stay crunchy and delicious.

 - If your pickles are not crisp, wait to add until 15 minutes before serving.